-In a recent article published in Human Resource Management, researchers examined how diversity climate cues in recruitment lead to particular outcomes, such as intent to pursue the job.
+In a recent article (Avery et al., 2013) researchers examined how diversity climate cues in recruitment lead to particular outcomes, such as intent to pursue the job.
 Perhaps more importantly, they examined why these cues had the impact that they did.

-Avery and colleagues conducted two studies.
-First, the researchers examined whether an individual’s personal beliefs about diversity– called “other-group orientation”– impact the relationship between how an individual perceives the organization’s diversity climate and his or her intention to pursue a given job.
+The researchers conducted two studies.
+First, the researchers examined whether personal beliefs about diversity – called “other-group orientation” – impact the relationship between how people perceive the organization’s diversity climate and their intention to pursue a given job.

 The study found that individuals who were high in other-group orientation had higher intentions to pursue the job when they perceived that the organization had a diverse climate.
 This indicates that a prospective employee’s other-group orientation might play an important role in the recruitment process.